QubesOS/qubes-doc/user/reference/glossary.rst

       - If a qube does not have a net qube (i.e., its ``net qube`` is set to ``None`` in qube settings), then that qube is offline.
 It is disconnected from all networking.

-      - Internally, a net qube is called a `netvm`.
+      - Internally, this property is named as `netvm`.

    service qube
       .. image:: /attachment/doc/servicevm-red.svg